FourthEcho/Luster/README.md

 * Nvidia
 * AMD
 * Intel
 * Apple(Make sure SH Skylight and Colored Lights are off.
 If you still get an error than turn off Colored shadows.
-If still an error turn of Variable Penumbra Shadows too)
+If still an error turn off Variable Penumbra Shadows too)
 ### Shader loaders
 * Iris - version 1.5 and above
 * OptiFine - on Minecraft 1.16.5 and above